- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 | Conversion rate by landing page | Which pages drive actual leads |

-| Review velocity and average rating | Social proof strength |
+| Review velocity and average rating | Strength of your social proof |

-| Map pack position for primary queries | Competitive standing |
+| Map pack position for primary queries | Where you stand against competitors |

-| Cost per lead (organic vs. paid) | Channel efficiency |
+| Cost per lead (organic vs. paid) | How efficient each channel is |